SrJam/geo-recon/README.md

 # Geo-Recon
 An OSINT CLI tool desgined to fast track IP Reputation and Geo-locaton look up for Security Analysts.

+# Pre-requeriments of Linux

+* Python3 (sudo apt install python3)
+* Pip3 (sudo apt install python3-pip)
+If you don't use Debian or Ubuntu, search for their respective platforms (like yum and pacman)

 # Setup
 This tool is compactible with:
 * Any Linux Operating System (Debian, Ubuntu, CentOS)